-- QR code (quick response) and phone applications such as Google Goggles enable customers to find out more about products.
+- QR code (quick response) and phone apps such as Google Goggles enable customers to find out more about products.
 Applications even translate languages.
-Thus product packaging must compete within the visual noise of the category, work harder on a computer screen, and make buying easy.
+Thus product packaging must compete within the visual noise of the category, work harder on a computer screen, and thus make buying easy.

 - Phone applications that use global positioning satellite technology (GPS), such as Foursquare, and O2 Media/Rewards present new High Street promotion opportunities.
-They allow marketers to pinpoint and target consumers ‘on the go’.
-Such as, by sending a timely text message when they are in proximity to a shop.
+They allow marketers to target consumers ‘on the go’.
+Such as, by sending a timely text message when they near a shop.

 Why understand the customer journey?